 The Audit and Risk Committee (the "Committee") consists of Mr G Clark (Chairman), Mr G Baird and Mr J Leahy.
+The Chairman of the Company is a member of the Audit and Risk Committee and was independent on appointment.
 The Committee operates within clearly defined terms of reference and has recent and relevant financial experience.

-The duties of the Committee in discharging its responsibilities include reviewing the Annual and Interim Accounts, the terms of appointment of the auditors together with their remuneration and review of their independence, objectivity and effectiveness of the audit process and reviewing the Service Control Organisation Report of the Administrator.
-It provides a forum through which the auditor may report to the Board of Directors.
-The Committee met twice and was attended by all Committee members during the year to 30 September 2018.
+The duties of the Committee in discharging its responsibilities include reviewing the Annual and Interim Accounts, the terms of appointment of the auditors together with their remuneration and review of their independence, objectivity and effectiveness of the audit process, reviewing the Company's Business Risk Assessment and Compliance Monitoring Plan and reviewing the Service Control Organisation Report of the Administrator.
+It also provides a forum through which the auditor may report to the Board of Directors.